 Oakland Community College (OCC) is part of the public college and university system and has an average enrollment of 30,000 students spread out over five different campuses.
 OCC offers 57 different associate degree programs and 41 certificate programs.

 11. Lansing Community College

 The Paralegal program at Lansing Community College is approved by the ABA and features an associate in business in paralegal studies and a post-bachelor certificate.
-The program can be attended online, in-person or in a hybrid format.
-The degree program at Lansing Community College offers an in-depth education for legal topics and a general basic education.
-The certificate program is designed for graduate students who want to become a paralegal and takes about a year to complete.
+The program can be attended online, in person, or in a hybrid format.
+The degree program at Lansing Community College offers an in-depth education on legal topics and general basic education.
+The certificate program is designed for graduate students who want to become paralegals and takes about a year to complete.

 Lansing Community College (LCC) is part of the public community college system and offers 230 associate degrees and certificates.
 It serves over 23,000 students every year and features continuing education and workforce development programs.
 The athletics program at LCC consists of nine intercollegiate teams that participate in the Michigan Community College Athletic Association.

 12. Macomb Community College

 The Paralegal program at Macomb Community College offers an associate of applied science degree in paralegal studies upon completion.
 It’s approved by the ABA which means students get a paralegal education that meets the standards of the legal industry and the expectations of the public.
 Students learn how to handle bankruptcy petition filings, proceedings under administration agencies, criminal law and its procedures, handling electronic evidence and discovery, and more.
 Credits earned from Macomb Community College can be transferred to a variety of Michigan colleges and universities.